 Sometimes it is possible to resist planned contract changes on the basis that they impact negatively on groups of workers with protected characteristics under the Equality Act 2010 in a way that cannot be justified by the employer.
 This is known as indirect discrimination.

-For example, changes to shift patterns can impact disproportionately on women with childcare responsibilities.
+For example, changes to shift patterns can impact negatively on women with childcare responsibilities.
 Changes of this kind would need to be justified by the employer in order to be lawful, for example by pointing to a good business case for making the changes.

 In practice, it can be very difficult to prevent changes to contractual benefits or their withdrawal altogether.
 However, you will have a better chance if you act together through a recognised union.